London Lite: History

-On 14 December 2004, Associated Newspapers launched a freesheet edition of the Evening Standard, called Standard Lite, to help boost circulation freely.
+On 14 December 2004, Associated Newspapers launched a freesheet edition of the Evening Standard, titled Standard Lite, to help boost circulation freely.
 This had 48 pages, compared with about 80 in the main paper, which also had a supplement on most days.

-It was announced in August 2006 that the free paper would now be called London Lite, in a move that was widely seen as a spoiler to protect against the launch of News International's The London Paper on 4 September.
+It was announced in August 2006 that the free paper would now be titled London Lite, in a move that was widely seen as a spoiler to protect against the launch of News International's The London Paper on 4 September.

-With the sale of the Evening Standard, but not London Lite, to Alexander Lebedev on 21 January 2009, the association between the Standard and the Lite was broken.
-London Lite—like its free sister morning newspaper, Metro—remained owned by Associated Newspapers, the same media group that owns the Daily Mail.
+With the sale of the Evening Standard, but not London Lite, to Alexander Lebedev on 21 January 2009, the association between London Lite and the Standard was broken.
+London Lite—like its free sister morning newspaper, Metro—remained owned by Associated Newspapers, the media group that owns the Daily Mail.

 Content

 London Lite, edited by Ted Young, was designed to be especially attractive to younger female readers, and featured a wide range of lifestyle articles, but less news and business news than the Standard.
 It was initially available only between 11:30 am and 2:30 pm from Evening Standard vendors and in the central area, but was later handed out by its own street distributors.

-Celebrity gossip was given more coverage than international news and the Lite also reported in detail the incidents of violent crime in the capital.
+Celebrity gossip was given more coverage than international news, and London Lite also reported in detail the incidents of violent crime in the capital.

 On 8 July 2009, the online version of London Lite merged with that of Metro, another London daily free newspaper owned by Associated Newspapers, but published in the morning.